rapid7/metasploit-framework/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question 🤔
-about: Usage question or discussion about Gatsby.
+about: Usage question or discussion about Metasploit.
 labels: "type: question or discussion"
 ---